16 Qualities of a Good Piano Teacher?

 - Communicates clearly with both students and parents.
 A good teacher is able to communicate with students in age-appropriate ways that help each one to understand what is being taught, and what is expected.
 A good teacher also keeps parents in the loop so that they know what is happening and how they can help and encourage their children.

 - Knows when it is time to pass the student to someone else.
 It’s not a sign of failure to send a student to someone new.
-A teacher may have more skill in a particular area or may be a better personality fit for a student.
+A teacher may have more skill in a particular area or maybe a better personality fit for a student.

 - Is both encouraging and firm.
-It’s easy in today’s culture to be encouraging, to smile, and make everyone feel great all of the time.
+It’s easy in today’s culture to be encouraging, to smile, and to make everyone feel great all of the time.
 What’s not so comfortable is to hold students to a high standard.
 However, I believe I do my students a disservice if I do not teach them to play correctly.
 This means musically, accurately, with good technique.

 - Is patient.
 Patience is a must for every teacher.
 A teacher must present the concepts same over and over again in as many ways as necessary until the student achieves success.